Your rights to benefits

 If you’re facing financial hardship you may be entitled to some financial support via the benefits system.
-Turn2us would be able to advise you:
+Turn2us are the best people to advise you:

-- Self-employed workers who are not eligible for SSP will be able to claim contributory Employment Support Allowance.
+- Self-employed workers who are not eligible for Statutory Sick Pay (SSP) will be able to claim contributory Employment Support Allowance.
 This will now be available from day one, not after a week

 - Universal Credit remains available for self-employed workers.
 In the recent budget, it was announced that there will be a temporary halt to the minimum floor element of this benefit, which will have a positive impact on self-employed applicants

 We’re following the government’s response to the crisis, particularly in relation to those who are self-employed.

 If you have a contract in place or insurance, you should review this to see whether or not the current situation is covered by this, bearing in mind that unfortunately, in this unique situation, is might not be clear.

 If you’re a member of BECTU or another union, you should also speak to them to see what support they can offer.